 Employment Related Securities (ERS) Returns due on 6 July

-If you have an EMI Options Scheme, please note that the deadline for filing the EMI annual return is on 6 July 2020.
+If you have an EMI Options Scheme or other tax-advantaged share schemes (including CSOPs, SAYE and SIPs), the deadline for filing the Employment Related Securities returns is on 6 July 2022.

 Do I need to file an annual return?